 Development of Test Questions

-Once the outline of knowledge and skills eligible for testing is finalized, the next step in the process is to develop questions to measure that material.
+Once the outlines of knowledge and skills eligible for testing are finalized, the next step in the process is to develop questions to measure that material.

 The training of item writers starts the process.
 CPAs are recruited to draft test questions and they are provided with training in how to write test questions based on the approved outline of knowledge and skills.
 During training, item writers review and discuss sample questions.
 They also draft questions for review and discussion with the group.
 Item writers are provided with detailed materials including question writing guidelines and sample questions.

 After training, test questions are drafted for initial review.
 Each question is reviewed for content (match to specifications, accuracy, relevance).
 Questions are also reviewed for editorial quality and to make sure they meet test development guidelines for question construction.
 Questions are revised throughout this review process.